 Additional Cyber Security Safety Tips: https://mfgtalkradio.com/cybersecurity-modern-manufacturing-enterprise/

 Today’s massive cyberattack shines a light on how critical it is for businesses to protect their digital infrastructure, especially as more manufacturers begin to experiment with the Industrial Internet of Things.
-Businesses must educate themselves on cybersecurity best practices.
-More and more of the modern manufacturing enterprise relies on digital technology and a cyberattack can bring a business to an absolute standstill which can result in a severe hit to a manufacturers bottom line.
+Businesses must educate themselves on cybersecurity best practices or at least look into outsourcing their security measures such as looking into Viavi Solutions as just one example, for network monitoring software that can be integrated into a pre-built network.
+More and more of the modern manufacturing enterprise relies on digital technology and a cyberattack can bring a business to an absolute standstill which can result in a severe hit to a manufacturer’s bottom line.
 Don’t let your business fall victim to a cyberattack; understand the threats of today to prepare for the digital manufacturing future.